mrcsnyder/laravelVideoMediaAdmin/readme.md

 ## Basic Video Admin Application Usage:

 Here are some basics about how this application works.
-If you wish to have a better demo then please feel free to send me a message or contact me and I will walk you through it!
+If you wish to have a better demo then please feel free to contact me and I will walk you through it!

 ### Add a Video: